DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/15wordpresscringe.md

-This rarely discussed reason behind the web developer’s pride has a cleaned-up version: instead of confessing to their opinions, a web developer finds himself persuading their clients and/or users that the interface design of WordPress is *just horrible*.
+This rarely discussed reason behind the web developer’s pride has a cleaned-up version: instead of confessing to their opinions, a web developer finds themselves persuading their clients and/or users that the interface design of WordPress is *just horrible*.
 Because of the personal sensitivity that style installs in every user, the user is easily persuaded and charges extra for the time it took their